Frog Walk Pocket Park

-Volunteer Mark Doel at Frog Walk Pocket Park near Psalter Lane Roundabout.
-Roads radiate to Hunters’ Bar, Cemetery Road. etc.
+Volunteer Mark Doel at Frog Walk Pocket Park near Psalter Lane Roundabout, from where roads radiate to Hunters’ Bar, Cemetery Road, Kenwood and Sharrow etc.

-2008 secured legal contract to design, plant & manage the site.
+In 2008 a legal contract was secured to design, plant & manage the site.
 In Dec.
 2008 NENG volunteers planted the woody plants and bulbs.
-2009-2010 perennial planting was undertaken and completed.
-Some additional Alliums added later.
+In 2009-2010 perennial planting was undertaken and completed.
+Some additional Alliums were added later.